Yandex Cloud

 5. Create a Managed Service for ClickHouse® cluster in any suitable configuration with publicly available hosts.

-6. If using security groups in your Managed Service for ClickHouse® cluster, make sure they are configured correctly and allow connecting to the cluster.
+6. If using security groups, make sure they are configured correctly and allow inbound connections to your Managed Service for ClickHouse® cluster.

 1. If you do not have Terraform yet, install it.